Page cover

 Eligible sites

-Rocks must be spread on soils, including but not limited to agricultural fields, forests, prairies, golf courses, and parks.
+Rocks shall be spread on soils already affected by human activity, including but not limited to agricultural fields, forests, prairies, golf courses, and parks.
 There is no predefined maximum area of a project: spreading sites must be within the same administrative, jurisdictional and geographic area.

 See the Site characterization section for measurement requirements.